Ovidiu2212/Proiect-SO/AI_usage-phase1_and_2.md

 What I changed : Removed some unnecesarry comments.

 What I learned : This function wouldn't have been hard to build, just time consuming and AI can save some a lot of time sometimes.

 Not even AI uses switch case and enum ( this is a joke ).

+=== Phase 2 ===

+I didn't use AI for this phase, because it was shorter and easier than phase 1 and I wasn't specifically asked to use it.